mustafaascha/mustafaascha.github.io/_posts/2016-09-05-Claims_Sequences.md

 for [performing market-basket (association) analysis](http://www.salemmarafi.com/code/market-basket-analysis-with-r/).

-There are, however, fewer resources on mining sequences data.
-This document will review how to run the CSPADE sequences analysis algorithm starting from a set of billing claims.
+There are fewer resources on mining sequences data.
+This document will review how to (1) convert a set of billing claims to an appropriate format for the R package arulesSequences, and (2) run the CSPADE sequences analysis algorithm.
 As you might expect, cleaning the data is the hard part.
-For anyone who was in my position and had billing claims, this might help save some time.
+For anyone who was in my position and had billing claims of similar form, this might help save some time.

+Future posts will simulate data with particular sequences added, which will then by analyzed using CSPADE and results interpreted.
+Also, for those of you working with "big" data, there is an adapted sequences-reading function that takes advantage of the tidyverse and parallel CPU processes.

 Software
 --------